shamrice/COBOL-Examples/accept/README.md

 accept from command-line: this is one cmd arg in qu accept from argument-number: 000000004
-accept from argument-value: this is one cmd arg in qu accept from argument-value: these
+accept from argument-value: this is one cmd arg accept from argument-value: these
 accept from argument-value: are
 accept from argument-value: individual